Subscribe/Unsubscribe to Newsletter

 MHR Working Group Members

-PhenX, led by RTI International and funded by the National Human Genome Research Institute (NHGRI), is helping to integrate genetics and epidemiologic research.
+PhenX, led by RTI International and funded by the National Human Genome Research Institute (NHGRI) with co-funding by the National Institute on Drug Abuse (NIDA), is helping to integrate genetics and epidemiologic research.

-The PhenX Toolkit includes a total of 339 measures in 21 research domains, along with the Substance Abuse and Addiction Collections of measures.
+The PhenX Toolkit includes a total of 480 measures in 23 research domains and four supplements.

-The PhenX WGs uses a consensus process and considers input from the scientific community on proposed measures.
-Up to 15 measures are selected for inclusion in the Toolkit.
+PhenX uses a consensus process and considers input from the scientific community on proposed measures.
+For each research domain, up to 15 measures are selected for inclusion in the Toolkit.

-Toolkit measures are well-established, high-quality, low-burden measures and are intended for use in genome-wide association studies (GWAS) and other types of studies.
+Toolkit measures are well-established, high-quality, low-burden measures and are intended for use in biomedical, epidemiological and genomic research,

 Widespread adoption of PhenX measures will greatly facilitate cross-study comparisons and analyses.